aaronsaray/aaronsaray.com/_posts/2007-06-22-php5-object-oriented-properties-tested.markdown

 }
 ```

 I first tried putting the reference character (ampersand) in front of the $this... syntax error.
-Infront of the _protectedVars - still no dice - syntax error.
+In front of the _protectedVars - still no dice - syntax error.
 Next, try putting an ampersand in front of __get(... nopers - no errors but doesn't work.
 Lets check out our assignment code:

 ```php?start_inline=1
 $myItem = $myClassTest->constructMessage;